zivtech/vagrant-development-vm/README.md

 There are also other useful features such as an Apache Solr server for easy integration with [search api](https://drupal.org/project/search_api_solr) or [apachesolr](https://drupal.org/project/apachesolr).
 By default this tool builds an Ubuntu 14.04 server but 12.04 is also supported.
-See [#customizing](Customizing This VM below).
+See [Customizing This VM below](#customizing).

 ## Installation